 Chapel Hill, NC 27514-0309

 Each year we receive gifts from individuals, corporations, and foundations that make our life-changing work on behalf of children and families possible.
-Some of those donors make recurring gifts to FPG each month—helping to sustain our work in a critical way.
-To each and every one of our donors, we say, "Thank you!"
+Some of our donors make recurring gifts to FPG each month—helping to sustain our work in a critical way.
+Some of our donors make gifts to FPG every year—faithfully championing our work and transforming lives.
+To each and every one of our donors, we offer a heartfelt, "Thank you!"